Hot water makes the difference

 Improved hygiene

 A significant reduction in germs can be demonstrated after cleaning with hot water.
-For many hygiene requirements, this germ reduction method without disinfectant is completely sufficient.
+For many hygiene requirements, this effective germ reduction without disinfectant is fully sufficient.

 Shorter working time

 Hot water results in faster dirt loosening and thus significant time savings of up to 35%.
-This means that a wide range of cleaning tasks can be carried out efficiently and cost-effectively.
+This means that a wide range of cleaning tasks can be carried out economically and cost-effectively.

-The cost of purchasing and maintaining a hot water high-pressure cleaner is initially somewhat higher due to the additional burner and related energy consumption.
+The cost of purchasing and maintaining a hot water pressure washer is initially higher due to the additional burner and related energy consumption.
 Using hot water offers a time saving of up to 35% with improved cleaning results.
 In addition, an HDS machine usually eliminates detergent expenses.

 Higher temperature for better results.

-Heat energy is an important factor in the cleaning process.
-Heat accelerates chemical processes; every 10°C increase in temperature doubles the reaction speed.
-Raising the temperature by 20°C increases the reaction speed fourfold.
-Oil, grease and soot are dislodged more quickly and can be removed more easily.
+Heat is an important factor in the cleaning process.
+Heat accelerates chemical processes; with every 50°F increase in temperature doubles the reaction speed.
+A 68°F rise in temperature greatly increases the reaction speed.
+Oil, grease and soot are dislodged by the heat and easier to remove.
 The emulsion of oil and grease in water is accelerated.
-A heated surface also dries more quickly.
-In practice, higher water temperatures can reduce cleaning times by up to 35% – with significantly better results.
-By reducing the water volume, a steam temperature as high as 155°C can also be achieved.
-The combination of mineral-free steam and pressure can loosen even the most stubborn dirt.
+And heated surfaces dry faster.
+In practice, this means that higher water temperatures can reduce cleaning times by up to 35% – with significantly better results.
+By reducing the water quantity, a steam temperature as high as 311°F can also be achieved.
+With the combination of mineral-free steam and pressure, even the most stubborn dirt can be loosened.
 This ensures high cleaning performance, even without chemical additives.
 The steam stage is perfect for removing bitumen coatings, paint coatings in general, soot deposits, lichens and algae.

 Performance is not a matter of class.

-Efficiency is essentially the result of an optimal match between power and the task to be performed.
-Kärcher hot water high-pressure cleaners are available in various performance classes and models, which offer the right machine for practically every operator and purpose.
+Efficiency is essentially the result of an optimal match between capacity and the task to be performed.
+Kärcher hot water high-pressure cleaners are available in various performance classes and models, which offer the right machine for practically every user and purpose.

 Ideal for the following industries: